midhunz/shell-json-db/README.md

-# Cova DB
+# 🐚 Shell DB

-> Simple to use JSON database 🦉
+> Simple to use JSON database  🐚

 ```